dpwiese/personal-website/content/posts/react-native-charts-package.md

 I figured it would be trivial to configure the package this way, and perhaps it is, although it wasn't as obvious I expected it would be.
 It seemed [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) could be used for what I was trying to achieve, but it wasn't immediately obvious how to do this, especially given my seemingly very simple use case.
 I looked at [subpath exports](https://nodejs.org/api/packages.html#packages_subpath_exports) as well, but again it still didn't seem to be an obvious and convenient solution.
+Questions like [Import from subfolder of npm package](https://stackoverflow.com/questions/44345257/import-from-subfolder-of-npm-package) on Stack Overflow that seemed to be looking for a similar solution didn't have very helpful answers.

 I found the post [Publishing flat npm packages for easier import paths & smaller consumer bundle sizes](https://davidwells.io/blog/publishing-flat-npm-packages-for-easier-import-paths-smaller-consumer-bundle-sizes) that seemed to offer a reasonable solution which I opted to follow instead.
 I won't discuss the pros and cons of this approach in this post - it was suitable for now.